sunesimonsen/transformation/packages/core/Readme.md

 chat
 ```

-When given a function selector, prints the selected output to the console:
+When given a function selector, prints the selected output to the console.

 ```js
 await expect(